Best Ice Axes

 We will look at the best ice axes on the market for climbing.
 An ice axe is used to carry out actions under conditions where long, sliding falls are possible.
-Having the best ice axe for a thru-hike like the PCT or CDT is essential to help you through those tough sections.
+Having the best ice axe for a thru-hike like the PCT or CDT is essential to help you through those challenging sections.

 Snow can make any mountain slope much more dangerous.
 A slip could send you sliding down the mountain.
 Even a fall on just hard frozen ground can be painful.
 Ice axes are not meant only for winter climbers.
 Climbers and hikers can use an axe any time of the year to purchase grip on a steep mountain or hill.
-Ice axes can be used to chop steps and to place snow anchors.
-Nonetheless, they are most regularly used as tools for self-arresting on snowy terrain.
+Ice axes can be used to chop steps and place snow anchors.
+Nonetheless, they are most regularly used for self-arresting on snowy terrain.

 Black Diamond Raven With Grip Ice Axe Review

 The Black Diamond Raven is a classic ice axe.
 It will perform most of the functions you need in an ice axe and is reasonably priced.
 The aluminum construction means the axe is lightweight and comes in various sizes in increments of 5 cm.

 The 7075 aluminum shaft lowers the weight without any cost to the strength, while the stainless-steel head and spike are weather-resistant and rust-resistant.

 You can use the Black Diamond Raven as an anchor should you find yourself in a situation where you need help.
 You can easily make an anchor out of this ice axe; it has a hole in the head where you can clip your carabiner and set yourself an anchor.